LIVE MORE LIFE, BE MORE iIrish

 Betty had a very successful career in Real Estate.
 She sold Real Estate in Toledo and in Marietta, Georgia.
 She was a member of the Million Dollar Club in both cities.
 Betty told me stories about walking in area neighborhoods of the city in Marietta.
 She would talk to people saying what a great neighborhood they lived in.
 She would ask if anyone was interested in selling their home claiming she had people looking to buy.

-Betty married James G. Mears on October 28, 1972 in the Rosary Cathedral.
+Betty married James G. Mears on October 28, 1972, in the Rosary Cathedral.
 Betty’s cousin, Father Marty Donnelly, performed the ceremony.
 She was given in marriage by another cousin, Thomas Quinn.

 The reception was held in the Parkcrest hall.
-John Mohr, a family friend recalls the wedding reception: “what an elegant wedding she had, I was not used to waiter/waitresses walking around with trays of hors-d’oeuvres and drinks, I had to try something from each tray, the only time I remember my wife, Jennie had to drive home.”
+John Mohr, a family friend recalls the wedding reception: “What an elegant wedding she had, I was not used to waiter/waitresses walking around with trays of hors-d’oeuvres and drinks, I had to try something from each tray, the only time I remember my wife, Jennie had to drive home.”

 Jim and Betty had a beautiful Home on Robinwood, in the Old West End of Toledo.
 They had it restored before their move to Atlanta.
-Jim was a Construction Estimator from California and worked many places, including Alaska.
+Jim was a Construction Estimator from California and worked in many places, including Alaska.

 Jim moved to Atlanta for a job and Betty followed soon after.
 Jim died in his sleep on December 8, 1986.
-Betty described that terrible morning, when her husband was not responding.
-She paused for a moment after telling me about it, remembering and then with a wonderful smile she said, “Tell me something good.”
+Betty described that terrible morning when her husband was not responding.
+She paused for a moment after telling me about it, remembering, and then with a wonderful smile she said, “Tell me something good.”

 Eileen Pedro Durham wrote about Betty, “A wonderful friend, aunt, sister, cousin, who always made sure you were thought of and taken care of.
 Many stories were told of her life.
 A lady, who loved her Irish heritage and let everyone know she was Irish and proud of it.
 You have left me with great memories, which I will cherish forever.”